You wish to estimate, with 95% confidence, the population proport... | Channels for Pearson+

 1

-Determine the formula for the minimum sample size needed to estimate a population proportion with a given margin of error.
-The formula is: , where is the z-score corresponding to the confidence level, is the estimated population proportion, and is the margin of error.
+Step 1: Identify the formula for determining the minimum sample size for estimating a population proportion.
+The formula is: n = (Z^2 * p * (1 - p)) / E^2, where n is the sample size, Z is the z-score corresponding to the desired confidence level, p is the estimated population proportion, and E is the margin of error.

-Since no preliminary estimate of the population proportion is available, use (or 0.5).
-This value maximizes the product , ensuring the sample size is large enough.

-Identify the z-score corresponding to a 95% confidence level.
-For a 95% confidence level, the z-score is approximately 1.96.
-This value is derived from the standard normal distribution.
+Step 2: Determine the values for the variables in the formula.
+For a 95% confidence level, the z-score (Z) is approximately 1.96.
+The estimated population proportion (p) is 0.32, and the margin of error (E) is 0.05.

-Set the margin of error to 0.05 (5%).
-This is the desired level of accuracy for the estimate.

-Substitute the values into the formula: .
-Simplify the expression to calculate the minimum sample size needed.

 Verified video answer for a similar problem: